whitemike889/app-gradle-plugin/CONTRIBUTING.md

    use your corporate email address here, not your personal address.
 3. Fork the repository into your own Github account.
 4. Please include unit tests for all new code.
-5. Make sure all existing tests pass. (gradlew test)
+5. Check style and make sure all existing tests pass. (`./gradlew build`)
 6. Associate the change with an existing issue or file a [new issue](../../issues)
 7. Create a pull request!